Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Main results

-{\it Right Panel.} Semi-pulled wave.
-After reproduction (orange), all the extreme genotypes to the right of the phenotypic threshold $s$ (red segment) are selected to the next generation: the orange and the green profiles coincide on the interval $[s,v]$.
-If we sample a genotype uniformly at random from the interval $[0,v]$ at generation $n+1$, then the most likely location of its parent will be on the interval $[s-v,0]$ (the log-density of this interval is given by the first linear segment of the blue curve, which has slope $1$).
+The purple dots illustrate the second case of Theorem~\ref{thm:ancestralLineages}: This is again an example, where the parent of a genotype at location $x$ has relative location $A(x)\in(-v,0)$ from the tip.
+However, in contrast to the fully pulled case, the relative location of the grandparent from the tip can be anywhere on the interval $(s-v,0)$; that is, $(A^+)^2(x)-A^2(x) = v-s > 0$.
+In general, if we sample a genotype uniformly at random from the interval $[-v,0]$ (relative to the tip), then the most likely location of its parent will be on the interval $[s-v,0]$.
+The log-density of this interval is given by the first linear segment of the blue curve, whose slope is equal to $-1$.

 In the table below, we give a summary of the main properties of the investigated traveling waves.
-The facts that in the fully-pulled case ($\gamma\leq\gamma_c$) we have $v\leq s$, and in the semi-pulled case ($\gamma>\gamma_c$) we have $v>s$ are stated and proved in Section~\ref{sec:travelingWave}.
+The facts that in the fully pulled case ($\gamma<\gamma_c$) we have $v < s$, and in the semipulled case ($\gamma>\gamma_c$) we have $v>s$ are stated and proved in Section~\ref{sec:travelingWave}.